Gaskell-Matthew-1102/VEDB-Toolbox/README.md

 ```
 Alternatively, an option is present to clone into the repository with GitHub Desktop, which will take you to that application and prompt you on completing the clone.
 If you downloaded the zip file, extract the files in a convenient location.
 ## Installing Requirements
 The Toolbox uses many Python libraries.
 To install these, open a terminal and navigate to the main directory of the files you previously downloaded.
-In this, there is a file named 'requirements.txt'.
+In this, there is a file named `requirements.txt`.
 Python and Pip are necessary to install these.
 Python can be installed from their website.
 Pip can also be installed through this, or through the command line.
 To ensure pip is installed, please use the following command:
 ```
 pip --version
 ```